Orkney – Innovating for Scotland

 The first national-grid connected commercial turbine (1951), the European Marine Energy Centre (2003) and hydrogen innovation (2010s), Orkney continues to be a pioneering energy island globally.

-“Despite the Orkney Islands being rich in energy resources, Orkney as a whole imports a high level of fossil fuels and has some of the highest levels of fuel poverty in the country.
-However, renew-able energy production uptake has proved extremely successful throughout the community of Orkney, to the point where energy generation now exceeds Orkney’s own needs, and is also greater than the capacity of Orkney’s existing grid connection to mainland Scotland.
+“Despite the Orkney Islands being rich in renewable energy resources, the islands as a whole import high levels of fossil fuels and has some of the highest levels of fuel poverty in Scotland.
+However, renewable energy production uptake has proved extremely successful throughout the community, to the point where energy generation now exceeds Orkney’s own needs, and is also greater than the capacity of Orkney’s existing grid connection to mainland Scotland.
 You can find out more about Orkney and how they’re transforming their energy situation in SEAFUEL’s case study on the islands.

 Our Orkney case study provides a fine example of what can be done in rural and remote regions when dealing with the production of excess and curtailed energy with a wide range of potential solutions.
 While many of the projects include involvement of the local authorities, many have been driven by community involvement at the earliest stages showing what can be done when the community is active and willing to push the agenda and help shape policy“

 Appoint secretary, chairperson, and treasurer.
 These should have a fixed term of 1 year, subject to re-appointment at the AGM.
 They will each have important roles and will have to report back to the committee regularly.
 They do not make decisions themselves; they implement the decisions of the committee.

 Allow an hour for this.
 It is an extremely useful action as it will help your committee build alliances in the community, as well as help with reaching out to experts, stakeholders, and decision makers.